leonardbinet/Salt-Vagrant-master-mode/README.md

 # Salt and Vagrant to deploy project

-## Why Vagrant AND Salt?

-Salt provides a cloud solution to launch EC2 instances and provision them, but requires to have a salt-master with a fixed IP.
-So it can not be your laptop.
-The best solution I found is to set up a master on EC2.

-The problem was the ability to easily update salt files and configs.

-That's where Vagrant provides better functionalities.
-An important one is the synced_folder.
-Every change you will make on you local computer will be easily synced on the EC2's salt-master.

 ## Overview
 The Vagrant files launch a EC2 instance and installs salt-master on it.